Death of Michael Meenaghan: Background

 He was originally from Stirling and lived in Monks Close, on the Blackbird Leys estate in Oxford.
 He had spent the previous four years researching molecular biology of proteins involved in cell adhesion.

 He was married but had separated from his wife.

 Neighbours said that he had increased security at his house, drawing curtains all day and keeping his doors locked.
 He had also made his phone number ex-directory in the twelve months before his death.

 Shooting

 On 10 December 1994 around 4:30 pm a 999 phone call was received.
-The caller didn't speak but could be heard struggling to breathe.
+The caller did not speak but could be heard struggling to breathe.
 When police arrived at the house it looked secure, but they could see a man's body in the kitchen.
 They broke in and found the body of Meenaghan on the floor with the phone off the hook.
 His then-girlfriend arrived shortly afterwards, shocked to find the police there.